Curriculum Vitae

 Hours 150

-OutcomeParticipants built skill and confidence across multiple program seasons.
-Adapted lesson formats were reused by subsequent instructors.
+OutcomeParticipants built skill and confidence; the adapted formats were reused by later instructors.